BbChip0103/KaggleBiatch/README.md

 After that I trained 2 networks (Densenet201 and VGGbn19) on 32 classes (31 original class and 1 class for double words) - Model A. After that I took ~3100 most confident test predictions and added them to train.
 Trained 3 networks (Densenet201, VGGbn19 and InceptionResnetV2) on the new dataset - 31 original class + pseudo "unknown unknowns" - Model B.

 Because I finished doing that 2 days before the end of competition there were no time to retrained all other model of ensemble - so we just replaced all predictions from our ensemble by "unknown" where the Model B was giving label for "unknown unknown".
+I found for sure at least 5 unknown unknowns: ["follow", "learn", "backward", "forward", "visual"].
+There were also some strange words, like "warehouse".
+So the Model B found 14808 unknown unknowns in the test.

 If replaced by Model A - the private LB goes up by 0.01.
 If replaced by Model B - the increase is 0.24 on private LB.